Tyil/website/_tutorials/freebsd-mailserver-part-3-imap-and-sasl-with-dovecot.md

 #### services
 This will instruct Dovecot to provide a service for authentication and `lmtp` the **local mail transport protocol**.
-This is required to deliver the email files into the correct email box location in the filesystem.
+This is required to deliver the email files into the correct email box location in the file system.

 {% highlight ini %}
 service auth {